Pi2 Pegasi: Nomenclature

+π^{2} Pegasi, Latinized as Pi^{2} Pegasi, is the star's Bayer designation; it is sometimes just called π Pegasi.
+In Chinese astronomy, this star is part of the constellation Nèichǔ (Inner Pestle, 內杵).
+The IAU Working Group on Star Names adopted the name Neichu for this star on 13 August 2026, after this Chinese constellation.

+Properties

 This object has a stellar classification of F5 III, matching an aging giant star that has exhausted the supply of hydrogen at its core then cooled and expanded off the main sequence.
 At present it has 8.5 times the radius of the Sun.
 The star is 530 million years old with 2.48 times the Sun's mass.
 It shows a high rotation rate considering its evolutionary status, with a projected rotational velocity of 140 km/s.
 The star has been noted as a possible variable shell star.
 Pi^{2} Pegasi is radiating 103 times the Sun's luminosity from its swollen photosphere at an effective temperature of 6,300 K.